nvi-inc/fs-vgos/fs-vgos.md

 mon<id>  #<id>=a, b, c, or d
 ```

+>EH: This is not really to check mult-cast logging, but the data being
+sent in multicast messages.
+MONIT6 demonstrates that multicast is
+working.
+I am hoping we can get rid of use the "monitor" program.
+To
+be discussed with Chet

 Start non-FS multi-cast logging
 --------------------------------

+>EH: With influx logging of data, maybe we can get rid of this logging,
+once influxDB is installed.

 From a FS PC shell prompt,
 connect to mark5-19 (Wf)